badock/enos_openvpn/README.md

 ```

 **Ensure that you can connect as root via SSH on each of these server.**

+### Get resources and deploy everything needed on g5k

 If you are using grid5000, use the *deploy* command to prepare the hosts.
 ``` bash